owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 title: Recognizing vs Generating

 In computer science, one of the biggest open questions concerns [P vs NP](https://en.wikipedia.org/wiki/P_versus_NP_problem).
 This question asks whether or not problems that are quickly *verifiable* are also quickly *solvable*.
-This dichotomy isn't just academic in nature.
-It provides a good starting point for the discussion of the human analogue--**Recognizing** vs **Generating**.
+This dichotomy isn't just academic in nature; it also provides a good starting point for the discussion of the human analogue--**Recognizing** vs **Generating**.

 Here is an example of what I want to point to: